zaiisao/Documentation/en/Interactive Broadcast/cdn_streaming_web.md

 - In the case of a single host, we do not recommend transcoding.
 You can skip [Step1](#single), and call the `addPublishStreamUrl` method directly with `transcodingEnabled (false)`.

-  > Currently, Agora only supports pushing H.264 (default) streams to the CDN.
+  > Agora only supports pushing H.264 streams to the CDN in this case.
+Set createClient.codec as `h264` before using this function.

 - Set the value of `videoBitrate` by referring to [Video Bitrate Table](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/web/v2.9.0/interfaces/agorartc.videoencoderconfiguration.html?transId=2.9.0#bitrate).
 If you set a bitrate beyond the proper range, the SDK automatically adjusts it to a value within the range.